 Welcome to “Debarking Pet Myths,” a monthly series dedicated to addressing common myths, misconceptions and old wives’ tales about dogs and cats.

-Grain-free pet foods are very popular among U.S. pet owners.
-One of the largest-growing segments of the pet food market, grain-free dog and cat food now accounts for more than one-third of all pet food sales, according to data on pet food sales from market research company GfK.
+Despite some recent controversy, grain-free pet foods remain very popular among U.S. pet owners.
 One of the reasons given by some pet owners for feeding a grain-free food to their furry family member is the focus of this month’s post.

-Grain-free pet food is a low- or no-carbohydrate food
+Is grain-free pet food a low- or no-carbohydrate food?